39digits/macos-keylayouts/README.md

 | --------- | ---------------- | ----------------------- | ------------ |
 | Shift + ' | @                | "                       | "            |
 | Shift + 2 | "                | @                       | @            |

-Furthermore, macOS swaps the `` ` `` and `\` keys on the Microsoft Designer Compact keyboard.
-Both of the provided keylayouts remaps the codes for these keys including all modifiers.

 The bundle also includes a beautiful Microsoft logo.